nkrkv/xod/docs/tutorial/09-pot/README.md

 Let’s try some more practice.
 Now, we will control the LEDs’ brightness with a potentiometer.
-All you need to do is to replace the `constant-number` node from the previous lesson with a node for a potentiometer and link its output value, just like we did in the previous patch.
+All you need to do is to replace the `constant-number` node from the previous lesson with a `pot` node and transfer the brightness value to LED1 and LED2 from this pot node instead of the `constant-number`.

 ![Patch](./patch.png)